-At Henry Center Media there is a transcript of a debate on the Trinity.
+At Henry Center Media there is a video of a debate on the Trinity.
 The point under debate is whether or not the Persons of the Trinity have a hierarchal relationship; the formal question is “Do relations of authority and submission exist eternally among the Persons of the Godhead?”
 Please watch the video or listen to the audio before or while reading this assessment.

 This will be very detailed, so it will have to be done in a series of posts.
 And given how much I wrote about only the first affirmative point, there could be quite a few, but time will tell.